bytecodealliance/governance/.github/ISSUE_TEMPLATE/hosted-project.md

 ---
-name: New Hosted Project
+name: "New Hosted Project"
-about: Propose the creation or adoption of a new hosted project.
+about: "Propose the creation or adoption of a new hosted project."
-title: Hosted Project Proposal: The TODO Project
+title: "Hosted Project Proposal: The TODO Project"
-labels: hosted-project-proposal
+labels: "hosted-project-proposal"
-assignees: ''
+assignees: ""
 ---

 Proposing the adoption of TODO as a Bytecode Alliance hosted project.